Skip to main content

 Why it’s bad: This student comes across as earnest, but their interest in engineering stays way too broad.
 Sure, they identify environmental engineering as the field they’re most interested in, but they fail to pick out one specific topic that especially fascinates them, or incorporate anecdotes that show where their fascination comes from in the first place.

-College of Engineering Prompt 2
+Engineering Applicants, Prompt 2

 Why do you think you would love to study at Cornell Engineering?
 (200 words)